 - To serve, toss vegetables with almond sauce and divide between two plates.
 Top with garnish and lime wedges and serve immediately.

-- Serve with Sweet Potato Spring Rolls or Teriyaki Mushroom Lettuce Wraps for a complete vegan and gluten-free Thai meal.
+- Serve with Sweet Potato Spring Rolls or Teriyaki Mushroom Lettuce Wraps for a complete vegan and gluten-free Thai dinner.

 - If you are not going to eat it right away or plan on having leftovers, store Pad Thai and Almond Sauce separately in the refrigerator.
 The undressed Pad Thai should be eaten within 3 days.
 The sauce will remain good for up to 7 days.